AntonSHBK/px4_multi_drone_sim/README.md

 - **G-code implementation** for defining drone trajectories and actions.
 - **Dockerized environment** for consistent setup and deployment.
 - **Multi-drone message protocols** for inter-drone communication and state management.
+-
+## Project Status
+**This project is currently under active development.**
+New features, improvements, and bug fixes are being added regularly.
+Contributions and feedback are welcome to help refine and expand the system further.

 ---